Grids-and-Guides/osff-documentation/docs/authorizer.md

 export const appStack = new AppStack(
     ...
-    authorizer: [new Authorizer("my-auth-func", "restApi", authFunction)], // here you can register the auth function with any name.
+    authorizer: [new Authorizer({name: "my-auth-func", type: "restApi", authFunction: authFunction})], // here you can register the auth function with any name.
     ...
-}
+)

 ```